Ian-morph/public-showcase/case_study.md

 In comparison, the other columns, such as pneumonia, where mode was used to fill in missing data, had a low percentage of N/A values.
 ```

-## Deliverables:
-- Python: Provide all the python code you used to answer the business questions.
-- Summary of Findings: For each question, summarise your key findings and recommendations based on your analysis.

-## Submission

-- Submit the GitHub URL of your assignment to the #peer-reviews channel on Discord.
-- Should you reference the work of your classmate(s) or online resources, give them credit by adding either the name of your classmate or URL.